 Microsoft Teams Vs Slack: Search Functionality

-Both, Microsoft Teams and Slack allows you to search easily through contacts, files and messages.
-Whether it’s a PDF file, Google Doc or some link shared via Google Drive, the search functionality of both these collaboration tools is quite simple and user friendly.
+Both, Microsoft Teams and Slack allow you to search easily through contacts, files, and messages.
+Whether it’s a PDF file, Google Doc, or some link shared via Google Drive, the search functionality of both these collaboration tools is quite simple and user-friendly.

 Microsoft Teams Vs Slack: Which Collaboration Tool is Better

 Slack vs Microsoft Teams, the two popular names in the online collaboration world is undoubtedly in competition with each other.